Ultra-Processed Food and Mental Health

 Research into causal effects of food and diet on any health outcomes is notoriously difficult and complex - and this is particularly true for outcomes concerning mental health.
 Even defining, diagnosing and measuring most psychological or psychiatric condtions can be difficult enough, and numerous different factors always interact to influence our mood, behaviour, wellbeing or mental performance.

-However, converging evidence from numerous sources points to UPF being bad news for brain health.
+However, converging evidence from numerous sources points to a diet with high UPF intakes being bad news for brain health.

-UPF are typically high in added sugar, salt, and artificial additives, as well as in short chain omega 6 and trans fats (from highly refined seed oils), and low in vitamins and minerals, plus lacking in fibre and brain-essential omega-3 fats.
+UPF are typically* higher in added sugar, salt, and artificial additives, as well as in short chain omega 6 and trans fats, and lower in vitamins and minerals, plus lacking in fibre and brain-essential omega-3 fats.

 Systematic reviews have consistently linked higher UPF intakes with many chronic physical health problems - including obesity, diabetes, heart disease, allergies and some cancers - and also with significantly shorter life expectancy in general, controlling for other factors.